wellisonraul/wellisonraul.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a third-year PhD student in Computer Science at [UFPE](https://www.ufpe.br/), advised by Prof. [Nelson Rosa](https://www.cin.ufpe.br/~nsr/) and Prof. [George Cavalcanti](https://darmiton.com/).
-I am affiliated with the [GFADS Research Group](https://sites.google.com/a/cin.ufpe.br/gfads/) at the [Centro de Infórmatica](https://portal.cin.ufpe.br/).
-I am broadly interested in distributed systems and machine learning areas.
-My current research focuses on developing proactive self-adaptive systems using time series forecasting to maintain/improve microservices' performance.
-I am also spending a semester as a visiting student at the [University of British Columbia](https://www.ubc.ca/), where I am researching at the [Systopia Lab]((https://systopia.cs.ubc.ca/)) advised by Prof. [Thomas Pasquier](https://tfjmp.org/).
+I am a DevOps Engineer and Researcher with over 8 years of experience in distributed systems, cloud-native applications, and AI-driven automation.
+I hold a Ph.D. and M.Sc. in Computer Science from at [Universidade Federal de Pernambuco (UFPE)](https://www.ufpe.br/), where my doctoral research focused on developing proactive self-adaptive systems for microservices performance.
+This included a visiting student period at the [University of British Columbia](https://www.ubc.ca/) (UBC).

-{style="text-align: justify;"}
+Currently, I am a Researcher at [CISSA](https://www.cesar.org.br/web/english/cissa), contributing to cybersecurity solutions through research in distributed systems and artificial intelligence, particularly Cyber Threat Intelligence (CTI).
+I am also a Professor at CESAR School and Instituto Infnet, teaching topics like network architecture and DevOps.
+I am passionate about bridging the gap between academic research and practical, impactful solutions.